-The Dance Theatre of Ireland is determined not to be a flop and aims to bring contemporary dance to a new audience.
+Despite the challenges Dance Theatre of Ireland is determined to bring contemporary work to a new audience.

 After the Arts Council cut the funding given to the Dublin Contemporary Dance Theatre, the company folded.
 From the ashes rose a new company, the Dance Theatre of Ireland.

 Founders Robert Connor and Loretta Yurick are aware their company will not have continuity of funding and will be reliant on grants on a project-to-project basis.
 In addition, having a new group of dancers for every project will put added pressure on attempts to develop a distinctive style.